 Talent placing the tube on ice.

-sample fixationuse a fixable viability stain instead of CV450 AM, and then perform Step 4.7 of the text.
+TXT: If sample fixation is desired, use a fixable viability stain instead of CV450 AM, and then perform Step 4.7 of the text protocol at this step.

 Flow Cytometer Setup and Data Acquisition

 Transfer the cell samples to flow cytometry instrument compatible tubes and place the tubes on ice protecting them from light [1].
-In the reference software [2], open the FSC-A (F-S-C-A) versus SSC-A (S-S-C-A) dot plot, violet channel histogram, and far-red channel; APC-A (A-P-C-A) versus green channel; FITC-A (Fit-C-A) dot plot [3].
+In the data acquisition software [2], open the FSC-A (F-S-C-A) versus SSC-A (S-S-C-A) dot plot, violet channel histogram, and far-red channel; APC-A (A-P-C-A) versus green channel; FITC-A (Fit-C-A) dot plot [3].

 WIDE: Talent transferring the samples to flow cytometry tubes.